 Sarah Byrd’s contention is that fashion is the most important part of everyone’s history.
 While I don’t go quite that far, Sarah helped me look at – quite literally – the women I am writing about it a new way.

 Sarah and I met in a Chinese restaurant on 8th Avenue and went through a folder of photographs I’d brought of Valerie Eliot.
 My curiosity about fashion had began when I noticed how often clothes were mentioned in people’s memories of Valerie Eliot, and as I puzzled over how old-fashioned she always seemed to look in photos with her husband.

 Sarah explained that there are many ways to look at clothing choices.
 Money may be a factor, modesty another.
 Then there is fashion, the shapes and colors and combinations that are popular at a given time and in a particular place.

 Long before I thought of writing about Valerie, I met a well-known author’s daughter at the house of a mutual friend.
 There had been something of a row about a comment this woman had made about Valerie in a newspaper article.
 She told me, however, that she didn’t remember the row at all, then added that what she did remember was Valerie in a gold lamé evening dress.
 She said this with a look I translated as, “You can imagine, can’t you?”

-I’ve heard that kind of remark again and again when I talk to people about Valerie, who was tall and rather large, and not someone who naturally wore clothes well.
+I’ve heard that kind of remark again and again when I talk to people about Valerie, who was tall and rather large.
 Her looks and clothing were not admired.
 There is general agreement that she liked loud colors and dramatic effects (flowing pink chiffon, for example), and wore too much makeup.